 I hereby make a motion to direct the executive committee of the Heart of Texas Association to evaluate the state of the Association and explore the option of dissolution of the Association and its impact to local churches.
 I further add that this study be carried out this year and a report made available one month before the recommendation to be presented at the Heart of Texas Association Fall Meeting, tentatively scheduled for October 28, 2023, for discussion and vote.

 Note: This motion was tabled so that we could structure a discernment process.
-This will not be voted on at our Fall Association Meeting but will be addressed at our Spring Association Meeting.

 Local churches may be gathered together in regional bodies called Associations.
 Local churches often give financial support to the association to support its activities.
 The official delegates of an association are all authorized ministers within the bounds of the association together with lay delegates sent from each local church.

-There are currently four Associations (Heart of Texas, North Texas, Houston and New Orleans) within the South Central Conference (SCC).
+There are currently four Associations (Heart of Texas, North Texas, Houston, and New Orleans) within the South Central Conference (SCC).

 "An Association is that body within a Conference of the United Church of Christ which is composed of all Local Churches in a geographical area, all Ordained Ministers holding Standing or Ordained Ministerial Partner Standing therein, all Commissioned Ministers and Licensed Ministers in that Association."